zopefoundation/Zope/docs/zdgbook/Products.rst

 ``Item`` instances.
 In other words, it makes your product class like a Zope folder.
 This base class is optional.
 See the *API Reference* for more details.
-This base class gives you facilities for adding Zope objects, importing and exporting Zope objects, WebDAV, and FTP.
+This base class gives you facilities for adding Zope objects, importing and exporting Zope objects and WebDAV.
 It also gives you the ``objectIds``, ``objectValues``, and ``objectItems`` methods.